 - Before nail cutting, have your child squeeze putty, play-dough, or a stress-ball.
 You can give deep pressure “squeezes” to their shoulders/ arms or a lotion massage.
 The heavy work/ deep pressure input can help to reduce your child’s tactile sensitivity.

 - Have your child hold a vibrating toy in his/her hands prior to or during nail clipping.
 The vibration helps to “desensitize” the area prior to nail clipping in the hope that it isn’t as bothersome.
 You can also “brush” each nail with a toothbrush prior to clipping each nail.
-If you really want to be snazzy, try using a vibrating toothbrush (the pressure from the bristles of the brush plus the vibration can really help to desensitize).
+Or, try using a vibrating toothbrush (the pressure from the bristles of the brush plus the vibration can really help to desensitize).

 - Cut nails after bath-time when the nails are the softest (this will make them easier to cut).
 You can even try to cut them while your child is taking a bath.